palemre/rap-project-h2-t1/readme.md

 ## License

-This project is licensed under the MIT License - see the [license.md](license.md) file for details
+:copyright: This project is licensed under the MIT License - see the [license.md](license.md) file for details

 ## Acknowledgments

-* Our grateful thanks to Sir Bruno SIMON, developper & HETIC professor
+* Our grateful thanks to Sir Bruno SIMON, developper & HETIC professor (member of jury of this project) :bust_in_silhouette:
-* Our grateful thanks to Sir François PUMIR, handler of this project
+* Our grateful thanks to Sir François PUMIR, handler of this project (member of jury of this project) :bust_in_silhouette:
-* Our grateful thanks to all HETIC staff members, friends and to our families
+* Our grateful thanks to all HETIC staff members, friends and to our families :heart:
 * Inspiration : rapelite, clique, rap2france, behance, codepen etc.